a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 			1. If a process (P1 say) may try to do IO (access disk or network call)
 				1. OS will evict the process
 				2. OS will give opportunity to the other process to occupy CPU and start it's execution
+					1. There is a delay between end of P1 and beginning of P2
+						1. OS will save the state of P1 (PCB1) in memory
+						2. OS will restore the state of P2 (PCB2) in memory
+						3. OS will start P2
+			2. How can we avoid incurring cost of context switch?
+				1. If we can avoid IO
+					1. Even after finishing IO, the process needs to wait for it's turn to execute (context switch)
+						1. Overhead can be 100% (100 ms + 100 ms = 200 ms)

 ### Minimizing CPU Processing Latency ###
+1. Efficient Algorithms - development concern
+2. Efficient Queries - development concern
+	1. It gets translated to algorithms that fetch data or write data from or to database respectively
+3. Context Switching
+	1. Batch / Async IO - wherever possible
+	2. Single Threaded Model
+	3. Thread Pool Size
+	4. Multi-Process in Virtual Environment

 ### Some Common Latency Figures ###
 ### Concurrency Related Latency ###
 ### Amdahl's Law for Concurrent Tasks ###